chettrick/arm-mcu/lpc11xx/README.txt

 Notes

-   The limited amount of RAM available in these devices requires using the conio I/O facility instead of stdio, so -DCONSOLE_CONIO is defined in lpc11xx.mk.
+   The limited amount of RAM available in these devices requires using the conio I/O facility instead of stdio, so -DCONIO_STDIO is defined in lpc11xx.mk.

 Test Platform